ppotturi/adp-documentation/docs/How-to-guides/Testing/how-to-create-acceptance-test.md

   envToTest: snd4,dev1,tst1,pre1
 ```

-if not defined, the pipeline will run with following default settings
+If not defined, the pipeline will run with following default settings.

 ```yaml
 postDeployTest: